Google has selected 30 startups from Europe, which are led by people of color who will receive a share of the $2 million Black Founders Fund.

 The Black Founders Fund in Europe is the third region, after the US and Brazil, where Google for Startups is helping to level the playing field by backing Black founders who are disproportionately locked out of access to capital.

-Currently, less than 0.5 percent of venture capital (VC) funding goes to Black-led startups, and only 38 Black founders have received venture capital funding in the last 10 years.
+Less than 0.5 percent of venture capital (VC) funding currently goes to Black-led startups, and only 38 Black founders have received venture capital funding in the last 10 years.